- BSX Insight

 The iliopsoas Bursa is located on your front hip, close to your groin.
 The trochanteric Bursa is found behind the boney point on your hip, just below your pelvis.

-Trochanteric Bursitis is a condition that causes pain at the hip (trochanteric bursitis).
+Trochanteric Bursitis is a condition that causes pain in the hip (trochanteric bursitis).
 This condition can lead to pain when you run, climb stairs, squat, or get up from a seat after sitting for a prolonged period.
-Trochanteric bursitis can be worse at night, especially if you roll onto the affected side.
+Trochanteric bursitis can worsen at night, especially if you roll onto the affected side.

 Iliopsoas Bursitis, which is less common, causes pain in the groin.

-Have you also suffered lower back pain when running? check out our post for more information: Lower Back Pain When Running: Causes And Treatments 2022
+Have you also suffered lower back pain when running?
+Check out our post for more information: Lower Back Pain When Running: Causes And Treatments 2023

 Hip Labral Tear